 During the fire, I joined a number of local groups online so that I could get the most up-to-the-minute information, and during this time, I took lots of notes of my observations.
 The thing that was very clear is that those who were at least somewhat prepared handled the situation far better than those who simply couldn’t accept that this threat was actually happening to them.

 As someone who has studied preparedness for many years, I witnessed firsthand the classic exemplar of human behavior during a disaster.
-Tess Pennington, the author of The Prepper’s Blueprint, wrote an article last year called The Anatomy of a Breakdown.
-In the article, she pointed out that in the event of disaster, society devolves in a predictable pattern with four distinct phases.
+Tess Pennington, the author of The Prepper’s Blueprint, wrote an article called The Anatomy of a Breakdown.
+In the article, she pointed out that in the event of a disaster, society devolves in a predictable pattern with four distinct phases.
 Her observations were accurate during our experience.
 As we watched the events unfold, some people changed dramatically.

 The difference between the people who crumbled, becoming easily offended, snarling, and hysterical, and the people who were generous, calm, and effective?
 Their levels of preparedness, both mental and physical.
 Because they were prepared, they had already

 Think about any stressful situation that has ever happened to you.
 Once you accepted the fact that it had happened you were able to set a course of action.
 Once you had definitive steps to take, you probably felt much calmer.
 You took control of the things you could, and you executed your plan.
 Only by taking that first step – accepting that this mishap had indeed occurred – could you take the next two.

 No matter what situation you find yourself in, these steps will nearly always see you through.
 (Here’s an article about that process.)

 Bug out bags are absolutely the first prep you should make.
 If you’re just getting started, do this one thing.
 You can do it without spending a penny, by just gathering up things that you already own.
-You may not have a top-of-the-line, ready-for-the-apocalypse bag like THIS ONE, but you’ll still be far ahead of most people.
+You may not have a top-of-the-line, ready-for-the-apocalypse bag like this one, but you’ll still be far ahead of most people.
 When we first learned of the fire and realized that evacuating might become necessary, I had only two things to do.
 I had to get documents from the safe (the documents, by the way, were already housed in a plastic folder, so I only had to grab that one thing) and pull the pet carriers out of the shed.
 In less than 5 minutes, we were ready to roll.
 Had it been necessary, we could have left with only the photocopies of the documents, because those always remain in our bug-out bags.
 Having your bug-out bag ready means that you have accepted in advance that disaster could strike.

 Any time one disaster strikes, several more are sure to follow.
 This is highly probable.
 Some people in the fire zone not only stayed on the edge of evacuation for nearly two weeks, but they also lost power due to the fire.
 This greatly reduced their ability to get news and information, which is vital in a disaster situation.
 It leads to even more worry and stress, and while you’re dealing with the potential of your home burning down, you’re also living through a power outage lasting several days.
-Getting prepared for a two week power outage is absolutely vital and can see you through most regional disasters.
-Also, when it finally began to rain, although it helped to quench the flames, firefighters were suddenly threatened by flash floods,.
+Getting prepared for a two-week power outage is absolutely vital and can see you through most regional disasters.
+Also, when it finally began to rain, although it helped to quench the flames, firefighters were suddenly threatened by flash floods.
 These were made worse because the areas no longer had the same natural obstructions to deter the flow of water.

 Unprepared people panic.
 Some people panicked initially.
 When we got the first evacuation alert (a notice that evacuation was highly likely within the next 24 hours), a woman who lived down the street was wailing and sobbing as her husband tried to pack up their vehicle.
 She was rendered absolutely useless by fear.
-Meanwhile, my 13 year old was fulfilling her list while I fulfilled mine and we quickly made an orderly stack of important belongings, then turned on a movie to beat the stress.
+Meanwhile, my 13-year-old was fulfilling her list while I fulfilled mine and we quickly made an orderly stack of important belongings, then turned on a movie to beat the stress.
 Had our area actually been forced to evacuate, those who panicked would have either been the last to leave, or they would have forgotten important things as they left in a disorganized rush.
 It’s important to decide ahead of time who packs what, and for each person to have a list.
 Sit down well before disaster strikes and make an evacuation plan with your family.

 Get organized.
 All the lists in the world won’t help you pack quickly if you don’t know where things are.
 One change we’re making is that all of the items we deemed precious enough to pack and take with us will now be stored in one area so that we won’t have to look for them when seconds count.
 Another friend ran into the issue of dirty clothes: he actually had to evacuate with hampers of unwashed laundry.
-Having your home tidy and organized (and your laundry washed and put way) will help your packing go smoothly in the event of a sudden evacuation.
+Having your home tidy and organized (and your laundry washed and put away) will help your packing go smoothly in the event of a sudden evacuation.